Breast Milk: Storing

-- Freeze breast milk if it will not be used within 24 hours.
+- Freeze breast milk if it won’t be used within 24 hours.

-- Cooled milk can be combined with other cooled or frozen milk as long as the quantity of cooled milk is small enough that it doesn’t thaw a frozen batch.
+- Combine cooled milk with other cooled or frozen milk as long as the quantity of the cooled milk is small enough that it doesn’t thaw a frozen batch.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy